ZeeshanAhmed92/Multimodal_RAG_On_World_Bank_Funds_Reports/markdowns/2024TrustFundAnnualReports.md

 **Image 1 OCR + Description:**
 ```
 **Image Description:**
-The image shows a man in a field, actively engaged in an agricultural activity.
-He is wearing a long-sleeved gray shirt, dark pants, and a gray camouflage hat.
-The man is holding a woven basket or tray at an angle, through which grains or seeds are falling, likely as part of a winnowing process.
-The background features a lush green field with tall grass or crops, some trees, and a partly cloudy sky.
-The scene suggests farming or harvesting work in a rural setting.
+The image depicts a man working outdoors in a rural setting, likely a farm or field.
+He is wearing a light gray long-sleeve shirt and a camouflage-patterned bucket hat.
+The man is in the process of winnowing rice or some kind of grain using a round, woven bamboo tray or basket.
+The grains are visibly falling through the air as he skillfully tosses and separates them.

+The background shows a bright and partly cloudy sky with leafy green trees and vegetation.
+Other figures can be faintly seen working in the distance.
+The setting looks lush and natural, indicating an agricultural environment.

-There is no visible text in the image.
-The layout focuses closely on the man, capturing his action and expression, with the grain falling prominently in the foreground against the natural outdoor background.
-This image is likely used to illustrate agricultural work or rural development in the annual development report.
+There is no visible text on the image.
+The image is focused on capturing the manual agricultural labor and traditional grain processing techniques, and would fit well in an annual development report highlighting rural development, agriculture, or food production.
 ```
 ![Image 1](images/2024TrustFundAnnualReports_p1_img1.jpeg)